opencollective/opencollective/rfcs/000-prebuilt-components.md

 Right now, the most popular of these is probably [shadcn/ui](https://ui.shadcn.com/), an open source set of components built with TailwindCSS and Radix UI.

-Since we've recently adopted Radix UI and are in the process of discussing TailwindCSS, an initial proposed solution in this RFC is to pick [shadcn/ui](https://ui.shadcn.com/).
+Since we've recently adopted Radix UI and TailwindCSS, an initial proposed solution in this RFC is to pick [shadcn/ui](https://ui.shadcn.com/).

 ## Alternatives

-- Tailwind Catalyst
+- There are many types of styled component libraries, but within the space of TailwindCSS and this type of "copy-paste" library there are not many options yet
-  - [Tailwind is working on their own version](https://youtu.be/CLkxRnRQtDE?t=3509) of this type of component library which is looking promising.
+- Notably [Tailwind is working on their own version](https://youtu.be/CLkxRnRQtDE?t=3509) of this type of component library which is looking promising.
 However, it is not yet launched and unclear whether it will be free and open source or a paid product.
 It's also built with React Aria and not Radix UI.

 ## Proof of concept